tomwhartung/jmws_accoutrements/books/1-marketing/2-brainstorming.md

 ### My Theory 1: Projection and Disappointment

-My Theory 1: we project who we are on others.
+My Theory 1:
+- We project who we are on others
+- We look for the qualities we see in fictional characters

+The Game of Thrones Psychology book references some of these ideas, and attributes them to a book entitled "Psychology in action."
+Will be getting it from the library soon.

 - We tend to look for who we are in others
 - In my opinion, we tend to unconsciously project our tendencies preferences onto others